-A notice shall be sent by the insurance company giving these choices, within 15 days from the date of expiry of grace period, if no option or option (ii) is exercised before 30 days of such notice, the proceeds of discontinued policy shall be refunded but not before the completion of the lock-in period.
-If such discontinuation is within lock in period, the policyholder shall have the right to revive the policy within a period of two years from the date of discontinuation but not later than the expiry of the lock-in period.
+A notice shall be sent by the insurance company giving these choices, within 15 days from the date of expiry of grace period.
+If no option or option (ii) is exercised before 30 days of such notice, the proceeds of discontinued policy shall be refunded.
+But not before the completion of the lock-in period.
+If such discontinuation is within lock in period, the policyholder shall have the right to revive the policy within a period of two years from the date of discontinuation.
+But not later than the expiry of the lock-in period.

 Takeaways: It is advised to do a proper due diligence before purchasing an insurance policy.
 If by any chance if you feel that the product is not good or doesn’t fit your purpose, then explore options like free look period and lock in period.
 If it is any other reason resulting in non payment, then compare all the possible options that are available and choose the best one.
 It is always recommended to take a professional advice like that of a financial planner or an Insurance expert to decide on such options.

 Note: Some parts of text are extracted from regulatory guidelines for the general awareness of readers.